jcumby/PIEFACE/README.rst

 Installation
 ============

 For detailed instructions, see `installation`_.
-On Windows, the easiest way is to download and run the most recent PIEFACE Windows Installer `release <Downloads>`_.
+On Windows, the easiest way is to download and run the most recent PIEFACE Windows Installer `release <https://github.com/jcumby/PIEFACE/releases/latest>`_.

 ====================
 License and Citation